marshedahmed-phy/z-scan_nlo_sust/preprocessing/README.md

 ### **3. Visualize Original and Normalized Data**

-Plots are generated to visually inspect the raw and normalized data, confirming the normalization effect.
+Plots are generated to visually inspect the raw and normalized data, confirming the effectiveness of the normalization.

 ---

 ### **4. Identify Region of Interest (ROI)**

-This step isolates the region containing the core signal feature.
+This step isolates the region containing the core signal feature (the Z-shaped portion) for precise analysis.

-* **Select Subset:** Select a subset of the normalized data between **index 4000 and 7000**.
+* **Select Subset:** Select a subset of the normalized data that encompasses the entire Z-shaped signal portion.
+Based on the current data setup, the range between **index 4000 and 7000** is typically effective.
-* **Find Extrema:** Find the index positions of the **maximum and minimum** values in this range.
+* **Find Extrema:** Find the index positions of the **maximum and minimum** $\text{normalized\_ca}$ values within this selected range.
 * **Extract Data:** Extract the data between these extrema to create a temporary DataFrame.
     * *Temporary Data Size:* $350~\text{rows} \times 2~\text{columns}$.
 ---

 ### **5. Linear Fit to Extract Transformation Parameters**